alihasmat/alihasmat/README.md

 ## My name is Hasmat Ali and I'm a Designer and Front-End Developer.

 I enjoy creating digital products that either solve problems or entertain people.
-I'm contstantly looking for new challenges and learning new and different technologies on the way.
+I'm constantly looking for new challenges and learning new and different technologies on the way.

 I'm self learner, hard working and easy going.
 I also hold a bachelor degree in administration.